Banking in Taiwan

 Chances are, yes.
 At least one employee of each bank will speak English.
 In major cities and at major banks most employee's will have a sufficient English level to provide services in English.

-Can I get a Taiwanese credit card?
+Can I get a Credit Card in Taiwan?

-Do they have direct deposit?
+Do Taiwan banks offer direct deposit?

 BANKS IN TAIWAN